Are you thinking about getting a new puppy?

 Read about desexing here: https://www.thedogclinic.com.au/desexing/

 Puppy School Classes

-Pet Cover is the only pet insurance where you pay $150 up front per condition per year – all other competitors you will pay the full veterinary bill up front.
+Petcover is a pet insurance company where you pay $150 up front per condition per year directly to The Dog Clinic, and we take care of the rest.
+Most competitors you will pay the full veterinary bill up front and receive your reimbursement.

 There is a 3 day waiting period for accident and injury, and 7 days for illness.
 Outside of these waiting periods, if your pup comes into the clinic with a condition (heaven forbid!), you only need to pay $150 out of pocket per condition, and we will cover the rest (and process the insurance claim for you!
 Phew!)

 Our nurse will fill out a Petcover 4 Weeks Free brochure for you with a policy number, start date and renewal date.